felixfavour/portfolio-v2/src/pages/stories/my-phone-was-stolen-for-the-third-time.md

 But here’s the thing about public transport: You don’t know how distasteful it is until you try something else and come back.

-When I got the convenience of booking cabs or driving sometime in 2020, it felt like a smooth, deserved upgrade.
+When I got the convenience of booking cabs or driving sometime in 2020, it felt like a smooth upgrade.
 But then three weeks ago, I decided to return to public transport.

 I had to relearn the routes.
 And I had to remind myself that public transport is more about transport than comfort.
 So, I had no right to feel bad about sitting at the back of a _danfo_, wedged between two grown people lapping someone else.